Spencer Perceval: Childhood and education

 Perceval was born in Audley Square, Mayfair, London, the seventh son of the 2nd Earl of Egmont; he was the second son of the Earl's second marriage.
 His mother, Catherine Compton, Baroness Arden, was a granddaughter of the 4th Earl of Northampton.
 Spencer was a Compton family name; Catherine Compton's great-uncle Spencer Compton, 1st Earl of Wilmington, had been prime minister.

 His father, a political adviser to Frederick, Prince of Wales and King George III, served briefly in the cabinet as First Lord of the Admiralty.
-Perceval's early childhood was spent at Charlton House, which his father had taken to be near Woolwich Dockyard.
+Perceval's early childhood was spent at Charlton House, London, which his father had taken to be near Woolwich Dockyard.

 Lord Egmont, Perceval's father, died when he was eight.
 Perceval went to Harrow School, where he was a disciplined and hard-working pupil.
 It was at Harrow that he developed an interest in evangelical Anglicanism and formed what was to be a lifelong friendship with Dudley Ryder.
 After five years at Harrow, he followed his older brother Charles to Trinity College, Cambridge.
 There he won the declamation prize in English and graduated in 1782.